 The Center for Medieval and Renaissance Studies Annual Lecture began in 1993 with Jaroslav Pelikan of Yale University and has since featured distinguished scholars from universities across the world.
+In 2020, the lecture was named in memory of the CMRS's founding director, Philip Gavitt.
 Past lectures have featured:

 - 2016: Rachel Fulton Brown, University of Chicago

 - 2015: Constance Brittain Bouchard, University of Akron